Written by Tim Povtak | Edited By Walter Pacheco | Last Update: October 23, 2024

 A typical diagnosis of pleural mesothelioma comes with a poor prognosis.
 Most estimates fall in the six- to 18-month range.
 Even with the best therapies and most up-to-date surgery, a pleural mesothelioma patient rarely gets another five years.
 Crisler, though, got 10.

 Much of his longevity is attributed to catching his disease early.
-He was diagnosed at 45.
+He was diagnosed with mesothelioma cancer at 45.
 At the time, he was competing in mixed martial arts.
 He was athletic.
 He played rugby, football.
 He never got hurt.
 His body still was strong enough to wage a good fight, particularly after his EPP surgery.

 “I still look relatively normal.
 It’s just that narcotics that cut out the pain are a dead-end, ball-and-chain life.
 And chronic pain puts you in a big, black hole.
 As long as I can stay out of that hole, I’m fine,” he said.
 “My family now is what keeps me going.
 Their successes are mine.
 Their failures are mine.
 Their love is mine.”